Learning Outcomes

 SQE1 Syllabus

 For SQE1, you are required to understand the definition of 'development' in planning law and, crucially, which activities are not classed as development.
-This includes recognising statutory exclusions, their effect on the need for planning permission, and the implications for property transactions.
+This includes recognising statutory exclusions, their effect on the need for planning permission, and the implications for property transactions, with a focus on the following syllabus points:

 - The statutory definition of 'development' under the Town and Country Planning Act 1990 (TCPA 1990)